-Here’s the thing… I truly believe that if you live in a language rich environment, if you love the written word, if you read aloud early and often, and if you have BIG juicy conversations, you’re on the right track.
+Here’s the thing… I truly believe that if you live in a language rich environment, if you love the written word, if you read aloud early and often, you’re on the right track.
 I haven’t listed tons of books here because I don’t believe in drill and kill.
 Just read heaps of fantastic books together.
 If you’d like book lists, please join our Virtual Family Book Club.
 I share plenty there!

 Early literacy for littles

 Language arts for big kids